 When Opus 4.6 dropped this morning, it made me reflect on something I've been wanting to try for the past two years.
 The results?
-They changed how I think about software engineering forever.
+They changed how I think about software engineering forever — like unlocking a new Gear.

-# The Challenge: A PHP Game Backend Under Pressure
+⚓ The Challenge: A PHP Game Backend Under Storm

 Here's the situation: I had a PHP backend handling user scores CRUD and authentication for a game.
 When concurrent users spiked, PHP performance became painfully bad.
 Instead of throwing money at server specs, I wanted to leverage Node.js's async architecture to make the server lighter and faster.

-Back then (2 years ago), I tried creating a Custom GPT, feeding it all my PHP files, and asking it to convert.
-It didn't quite work out โ the models weren't there yet.
+Back then (2 years ago), I tried creating a Custom GPT, feeding it all my PHP files.
+It didn't quite work out — the models weren't there yet.
 But fast forward to December 2025 with Opus 4.5, and everything changed.

-With Claude Opus 4.5 alone, I converted the entire game backend from PHP to Node.js in a single afternoon.
-Not just surface-level conversion โ we're talking:
+With Claude Opus 4.5 alone, I converted the entire game backend from PHP to Node.js in a single afternoon:

-- Matching the existing database's password encryption (so ongoing users seamlessly transition)
+- Matching the existing database's password encryption (seamless user transition)

 - Preserving all business logic and CRUD operations